ietf-wg-cats/draft-ietf-cats-framework/draft-ietf-cats-framework.md

     Service CS-ID 1, contact instance CSCI-ID 3, <computing metric 4,5>
 ~~~
 {: #fig-cats-hybrid title="An Example of CATS Metric Distribution in the Hybrid Model"}

-## Verifying Correct Operations

-A CATS implementation must log error events for better network management and operation.
-Means to assess the reachability and trace CATS paths should be supported.

-## Impact on Network Operations

-Computing metrics are collected and distributed in CATS.
-A new function is needed to be deployed to manage the cooperation between network elements and computing elements.
-For example, this function may be provided by an orchestrator connecting with C-SMA and C-NMA.
-This might bring more complexity of the network management, especially if this function is not leveraged for other purposes beyond CATS.

-# Security Considerations

-The computing resource information changes over time very frequently, especially with the creation and termination of service instances.
-When such information is carried in a routing protocol, too many updates may affect network stability.
-This issue could be exploited by an attacker (e.g., by spawning and deleting service instances very rapidly).
-CATS solutions must support guards against such misbehaviors.
-For example, these solutions should support aggregation techniques, dampening mechanisms, and threshold-triggered distribution updates.

-The information distributed by the C-SMAs and C-NMAs may be sensitive.
-Such information could indeed disclose intelligence about the network and the location of compute resources hosted in service sites.
-This information may be used by an attacker to identify weak spots in an operator's network.
-Furthermore, such information may be modified by an attacker resulting in disrupted service delivery for the clients, even including misdirection of traffic to an attacker's service implementation.
-CATS solutions must support authentication and integrity-protection mechanisms between C-SMAs/C-NMAs and C-PSes, and between C-PSes and Ingress CATS-Forwarders.
-Also, C-SMA agents need to support a mechanism to authenticate the services for which they provide information to C-PS computation logics, among other CATS functions.

-This document focuses on the scenario of a single service provider.
-Hence, security considerations relevant to deployment with multiple service providers are out of scope.

-# Privacy Considerations

-CATS solutions must support preventing on-path nodes in the underlay infrastructure to fingerprint and track clients (e.g., determining which client accesses which service).
-More generally, personal data must not be exposed to external parties by CATS beyond what is carried in the packet that was originally issued by the client.

-In some cases, the CATS solution may need to know about applications, clients, and even user identity.
-This information is sensitive and should be encrypted.
-To prevent the information leaking between CATS components, the C-PS computed path information should be encrypted in distribution.
-The specific encryption method may be applied at the network layer, transport layer, or at the application/protocol level depending on the implementation, so this is out of the scope of this document.

-This document focuses on the scenario of a single service provider.
-Hence, privacy considerations relevant to deployment with multiple service providers are out of scope.

-For more discussion about privacy, refer to {{?RFC6462}} and {{?RFC6973}}.

-# IANA Considerations

-This document makes no request for IANA action.

---- back

 # Acknowledgements